 BRT is used successfully in hundreds of cities worldwide and dozens more are under construction across the country.
 Cities similar in size to Milwaukee that have BRT operations include Kansas City, Missouri; Jacksonville, Florida; San Antonio and El Paso in Texas; and Cincinnati and Cleveland in Ohio.

 Passengers can quickly transfer from the BRT to any local route using the same existing regular fare structure!
 This is a premium service at a regular fare price.

-While 2022 is the year for premium-amenity BRT service, many local routes are also seeing improved frequencies this year in 2021.
-This is thanks to MCTS NEXT, a cost-neutral system-wide redesign of the MCTS map (https://www.ridemcts.com/programs/mcts-next).
+While 2023 is the year for premium-amenity BRT service, many local routes saw improved frequencies in 2021.
+This is thanks to MCTS NEXT, a cost-neutral system-wide redesign of the MCTS map.
 Through in-depth analysis and public input, MCTS was able to determine where ridership and need was greatest, and right-size the grid to have service fit that need: adding buses to high-ridership corridors, and in other corridors extending lines to new destinations—and all with the goal of providing wide-spread coverage to jobs, schools, medical centers and places of interest.
-It is as frequent as the system can achieve without investment in BRT, and fittingly, it lays the groundwork for the E-W BRT to provide a robust connecting line.